chicongit250199/NodeJS-API-HapiJS/README.md

 ## Setup and Run

-To run your own RESTful API base instance, clone this repository, install the dependencies, start a postgreSQL instance on your own machine.
+To run your own DanaQueue base instance, clone this repository, install the dependencies, start a postgreSQL instance on your own machine.

 ```bash
 # clone repository